What is a forensic audit? AUDIT OF THE BORROWER's EXPERIENCE

 What if I am in foreclosure and I want to sell my home?

-A successful audit can give you more time to find the right buyer.
+A successful audit can give you all the time you need to find the right buyer.

 Can an audit help if I have received a sale date?